• Skip to primary navigation

 Get Help Now

-Even if any medical issues or malpractice cases have been resolved, you still may need a lawyer who understands disability rights.
+Even if any medical issues or malpractice cases have been resolved, you may need a lawyer who understands disability rights.
 Disabled children face discrimination at school and in the community.

 Malpractice laws are cumbersome and confusing, and the right lawyer has relevant, in-depth knowledge that will help you feel more confident in the decisions you make for your child.